 In 1999, when my oldest son was one, I taught myself to make soap...because, why not?
 I liked to cook, I liked chemistry and I wanted a creative outlet.
 Soap making had all those elements.
 I conveniently ignored the part of my brain that pointed out it was probably a dumb idea for an exhausted new mom to be working with potentially dangerous substances.

 Starting a soap business wasn’t even on my radar until many years later, when, after losing my husband to pancreatic cancer and eventually re-marrying, my second husband encouraged me to make a go at owning my own business.
 And why not?
-Wasn’t I always the one telling others to “enjoy every day” and “cherish the little moments”?
+Wasn’t I always the one telling others to “enjoy every day” and “live life to the fullest”?
 It was time to take my own advice.

 And so here we are.

-I love making soap.
-I love controlling my own destiny; pushing myself to learn more, be better.
-The best thing of all are the interactions with my customers.
+While I enjoy making products, I also love owning my business.
+I love controlling my destiny; pushing myself to learn more, be better.
+The best part is the interactions with my customers.
 I love when they tell me how much they enjoy my products--when the Rosemary Mint soap reminds them of a particular moment or how nice it is to take time for themselves with an Earl Gray candle.
-There are still so many more things yet to be done--new soap, new stores, new customers...and along the way reminding people to hit the pause button, look around and celebrate all the good things in life.
+There are still so many more things yet to be done--new products, new stores, new customers...and along the way reminding people to hit the pause button, look around and celebrate all the good things in life.